st0pp3r/awesome-detection-engineer/README.md

 - [Threat Intel Reports](https://mthcht.github.io/ThreatIntel-Reports/) - Threat Intel reports to be used as inspiration for use case creation.
 - [xCyclopedia](https://github.com/strontic/xcyclopedia) - The xCyclopedia project attempts to document all executable binaries (and eventually scripts) that reside on a typical operating system.
 - [AD Detection Engineering Notes](https://vincent03dinh.wordpress.com/2025/04/24/active-directory-detection-engineering-notes/)
+- [Adversarial Detection Engineering Framework](https://github.com/NikolasBielski/Adversarial-Detection-Engineering-Framework) - Adversarial Detection Engineering (ADE) is the discipline of reasoning about False Negatives in detection rules.

 ### Labs
  - [Splunk Attack Range](https://github.com/splunk/attack_range)